- Brand name

 Things you must not do

-Do not use STILDEM to treat any other complaint unless your doctor says so.
+Do not use STILDEM to treat any other complaints unless your doctor says so.

 Do not give STILDEM to anyone else, even if they have the same or similar condition as you.